LeducIT/captime-website/src/pages/blog/regeneration-cool-down-for-after-crossfit-workout.md

   - name: og:title
     content: "Regeneration: Cool Down for After CrossFit Workout"
   - name: og:description
-    content: After the workout do you pack your things and go straight home?
-In order to do something good for your body after training and to improve your muscle growth, you should include a short cool down in your training.
+    content: The cooldown makes it easier to remove metabolic end products from the body, the body temperature is reduced again and the heart rate and respiratory rate normalize again.
   - name: twitter:image
     content: https://captime.app/do-the-cool-down-properly.webp
   - name: twitter:title
     content: "Regeneration: Cool Down for After CrossFit Workout"
   - name: twitter:description
+    content: The cooldown makes it easier to remove metabolic end products from the body, the body temperature is reduced again and the heart rate and respiratory rate normalize again.

+---

-    content: After the workout do you pack your things and go straight home?
+After the workout do you pack your things and go straight home?
 In order to do something good for your body after training and to improve your muscle growth, you should include a short cool down in your training.

----

 ## The Cooldown Is The Opposite Of The Warm-Up